LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 300 (-wx------)
 Can only create, delete, and rename files
+Can write to known files

 100 (--x------)
-Can use/resolve the directory.
+Can cd into the directory.
 ```
+The 100 case is quite interesting as once you enter a directory the file permissions determine what you can do.
+This would mean you can cd into the directory and still read, write, or execute a file if the file allows it.
+It is not very practical, but I suppose it could be used to create secret files that aren't discoverable.
+Not that it would be useful anyway because the permissions would either make it impractical for yourself or a security risk for other ownerships.
-A directory is basically a list of inodes.
+The reason the execute bit works like this is because a directory is a mapping of names to inodes.
-If you think about these permissions on how it would affect a list it makes a bit more sense.
+If you think about these permissions on how it would affect a list it makes a more sense.
-The executable bit is what reveals these inodes with the other bits determining what can be done with them.
+The executable bit is what reveals these inodes with the other bits determining what can be done with the list.
+The read bit says you can read from that list, and the write bit says you can modify the list.

 Funky little examples (excluding /home/Jimbo/Documents)
 //Make programs to show this